-Postherpetic neuralgia (post-hur-PET-ik noo-RAL-juh) is a complication of shingles, which is caused by the chickenpox (herpes zoster) virus.
-Postherpetic neuralgia affects nerve fibers and skin, causing burning pain that lasts long after the rash and blisters of shingles disappear.
+Postherpetic neuralgia (post-hur-PET-ik noo-RAL-juh) is the most common complication of shingles.
+It causes a burning pain in nerves and skin.
+The pain lasts long after the rash and blisters of shingles go away.

-The risk of postherpetic neuralgia increases with age, primarily affecting people older than 60.
+The risk of postherpetic neuralgia rises with age.
+It mainly affects people older than 60.
 There's no cure, but treatments can ease symptoms.
-For most people, postherpetic neuralgia improves over time.
+For most people, postherpetic neuralgia gets better over time.

-The signs and symptoms of postherpetic neuralgia are generally limited to the area of your skin where the shingles outbreak first occurred — most commonly in a band around your trunk, usually on one side of your body.
-However postherpetic neuralgia is also common in people whose shingles occurred on the face.
+In general, the symptoms of postherpetic neuralgia are limited to the area of skin where the shingles outbreak first happened.
+That's commonly in a band around the trunk of the body, most often on one side.

-- Pain that lasts 3 months or longer after the shingles rash has healed.
-The associated pain has been described as burning, sharp and jabbing, or deep and aching.
+- Pain that lasts three months or longer after the shingles rash has healed.
+The pain may feel burning, sharp and jabbing.
+Or it may feel deep and aching.

-- Sensitivity to light touch.
-People with the condition often can't bear even the touch of clothing on the affected skin (allodynia).
+- Not being able to stand light touch.
+People with postherpetic neuralgia often can't bear even the touch of clothing on the affected skin.

-- Itching and numbness.
-Less commonly, postherpetic neuralgia can produce an itchy feeling or numbness.
+- Itching or loss of feeling.
+Less often, postherpetic neuralgia can cause an itchy feeling or numbness.

 When to see a doctor

-See a doctor at the first sign of shingles.
+See a health care provider at the first sign of shingles.
 Often the pain starts before you notice a rash.
-Your risk of developing postherpetic neuralgia is lessened if you begin taking antiviral medications within 72 hours of developing the shingles rash.
+The risk of postherpetic neuralgia becomes lower if you start taking virus-fighting medicines called antivirals within 72 hours of getting the shingles rash.

-Postherpetic neuralgia occurs if your nerve fibers are damaged during an outbreak of shingles.
-Damaged fibers can't send messages from your skin to your brain as they normally do.
-Instead, the messages become confused and exaggerated, causing chronic, often excruciating pain that can last months — or even years.
+Postherpetic neuralgia happens if nerve fibers get damaged during an outbreak of shingles.
+Damaged fibers can't send messages from the skin to the brain as they usually do.
+Instead, the messages become confused and heightened.
+This causes pain that can last months or even years.

 - Other illness.
-You have a chronic disease, such as diabetes.
+You have a long-term disease, such as diabetes.

-- You had shingles on your face or torso.
+- Where shingles appeared.
+You had shingles on your face or torso.